heimrichhannot/contao-filter-bundle/README.md

 - Content element "Filter-Preselect" with optional redirect functionality to preselect filter on given page
 - Content element "Filter-Hyperlink" with filter preselect feature

+## Usage

+### Install
+1. Install with composer or contao manager

+    ```
+    composer require heimrichhannot/contao-filter-bundle
+    ```

+1. Update database

+We recommend to use this bundle toghether with [List Bundle](https://github.com/heimrichhannot/contao-list-bundle) and [Reader Bundle](https://github.com/heimrichhannot/contao-reader-bundle).

+### Setup

+1. Create a filter configuration within System -> Filter & sort configuration
+1. Add filter elements to the filter config.
+1. If you want to show the filter somewhere (for example to filter a list), create a filter/sort frontend module.

 ## Inserttags

 Insert tag | Arguments | Description